 I admit that I score pretty high on the list of crunchy.
-I bike everywhere, grow my own food and run a fermented recipes website.
+I bike everywhere, grow my own food and run a fermentation website.
 However, the idea of turning my kombucha SCOBYs into food was beyond me.
 So the credit for this recipe goes out to my friend Mark.

 - 5-6 thin kombucha SCOBYs (see notes for more info)

 - 1 Tbsp grated ginger